How to Not Hire a Plumber Over the Thanksgiving Long Weekend

 - Onion skins

 Seventeen years ago we celebrated our first Thanksgiving in our newly purchased “first home,” which had a garbage disposal.
 After peeling potatoes and carrots for 20 people, we put them down the disposal!
 Magic!
 After dinner we noticed that water wasn’t going down the drain and was backing up.
 We turned on the disposal and the water still wouldn’t drain.
 We finally broke down and called a plumber.
 On Thanksgiving.
+We felt bad due to it being Thanksgiving but he assured us that his field service software had many other jobs booked in for the day.
 After diagnosis, he explained that the peels formed a plug and the pipe had to be cleared, so he cleared the drain then handed us our bill.
 IT WAS NOT CHEAP.
 We thought a garbage disposal was a thing of magic and could chop and destroy anything we put down it, but they have their limits.
 Please don’t make the same mistake.

 I read a great article the other day which suggested that hosts put a garbage can in plain view close to the toilet (if you don’t already have one) to avoid having guests flush un-flushables.
 What is un-flushable?
 Anything other than what comes out of your body and toilet paper.